giantswarm/docs/src/content/tutorials/access-management/authentication/automation/index.md

 Every Giant Swarm management cluster provides a service account named `automation` in the `default` namespace.
 This service account's token and additional information as the API endpoint and `CA` certificate can then be extracted into a self-contained kubectl configuration file.

-__Note__: This `automation` service account comes with a powerful set of permissions, thus **we strongly recommend you create a specific service account for each application**, binding it to specific roles granting only the required permissions in the required namespaces.
+__Note__: This `automation` service account comes with a powerful set of permissions, thus we strongly recommend you create a specific service account for each application, binding it to specific roles granting only the required permissions in the required namespaces.

 These instructions assume the `automation` service account name.
 You'll have to replace this one with the name of the service account you are using.